How to Replace Light Seals on a Film Camera

 Old seals need to be removed completely before you can install fresh ones.
 Old foam is typically sticky but reasonably soft.
 It responds well to sharp tools like a tiny screwdriver.

 Some articles recommend using chopsticks, toothpicks, or other tools that don’t have a metal tip that can strip the paint.
-You’re welcome to take that approach — I’m not as careful simply because a rigid tool makes the work faster, and a little missing paint that it may cause is to be covered up by new light seals anyways.
+You’re welcome to take that approach — I’m not as careful simply because a rigid tool makes the work faster, and a little missing paint that it may cause will be covered up by new light seals anyway.

-After the bulk of your old light seals is gone, with the help of your sharp tool, use the cotton swabs dipped in alcohol to dissolve and remove the remaining gunk until every place where you had light seals is clean.
+After the bulk of your old light seals is gone, use the cotton swabs dipped in alcohol to dissolve and remove the remaining gunk until every place where you had light seals is clean.

 Measure & cut new seals.